Science Directors: Jan Steyaert & Han Remaut

-The VIB center for Structural Biology Research studies the structure and dynamics of macromolecular complexes to explain their mode of action in health and disease.
-Two focus lines are protein signaling cascades and bacterial host-pathogen interactions.
+The VIB-VUB Center for Structural Biology (SBRC) studies the structure and dynamics of macromolecular complexes to explain their mode of action in health and disease.
+Two research foci are protein signaling cascades and bacterial host-pathogen interactions.
 This structural biology work is integrated with genetic and cellular studies, thus bridging molecular and cellular resolution.

 VIB-VUB Center for Structural Biology